DCAN-Labs/automated-subset-analysis/README.md

 1. `--fill` takes one parameter, a string that is either `all` or `confidence-interval`.
 Include this flag to choose which data to shade in the visualization.
 Choose `all` to shade in the area within the minimum and maximum correlations in the dataset.
 Choose `confidence-interval` to only shade in the 95% confidence interval of the data.
 By default, this argument will be `confidence-interval`.

 1. `--inverse-fisher-z` takes no parameters.
 Include this flag to do an inverse Fisher-Z transformation on the matrices imported from the `.pconn` files of the data before getting correlations.

+1. `--parallel` takes one valid path, the directory containing `automated_subset_analysis.py`.
+It should be included to simultaneously run multiple different instances of `automated_subset_analysis.py` as a batch command executed by `asa_submitter.py`, but otherwise it is not needed.

 For more information, including the shorthand flags for each option, run this script with the `--help` command: `python3 automated_subset_analysis.py --help`